bbqsrc/i18n-eller/README.md

 Generates target output (ie iOS, Android, etc) from YAML source files.
 Automatically handles converting ICU entities to platform-supported entities.

+Provides a type-safe singleton on each platform for accessing strings by key, generated from the YAML files.
+See `examples/` for an example for each platform.

 #### Supported generator platforms

 - objc: Objective C output